Colorectal Cancer: What to Know

 • Your bowel habits change.

-• You notice new fatigue or weakness.
+• You have new tiredness or weakness.

-• You lose weight without a known reason.
+• You lose weight without trying.

 Get help right away if: